-New Zealand is a unique travel destination for many around the world.
-Its perfect blend of undisturbed nature and modern cities makes it an ideal vacation spot.
-If you would like to visit New Zealand, you are required to carry a valid NZeTA visa waiver, starting October 1st, 2019.
+New Zealand is a unique travel destination, its perfect blend of undisturbed nature and modern cities makes it an ideal vacation spot.
+If you would like to visit New Zealand, you are required to carry a valid NZeTA visa waiver.

-Singaporeans, as well as all other citizens from NZ’s visa-exempt countries, can stay in New Zealand with the Electronic Travel Authority (eTA) for up to 3 per visit.
+Singaporeans, as well as citizens of NZ’s other visa-exempt countries, can stay in New Zealand with the Electronic Travel Authority (eTA) for up to 3 months per visit.

-Apart from the eTA, those applicants not in transit also have to pay for the International Visitor Conservation and Tourism Levy (IVL).
-Both, the eTA and IVL should be paid for only once during the whole validity of the eTA.
+As well as requiring an eTA, travellers also need to pay the International Visitor Conservation and Tourism Levy (IVL).
+Both the eTA and IVL are paid just once whilst the eTA remains valid.

-Singapore applicants have to complete the quick online New Zealand eTA application form by answering a number of basic personal questions.
-Once obtained, the eTA remains electronically linked to the traveller’s passport and is accessible for confirmation by travel agents, airlines and border agencies.
+Singapore applicants have to complete the quick online New Zealand eTA application form by answering several basic personal questions.
+Once obtained, the eTA remains electronically linked to the traveller’s passport and is accessible by travel agents, airlines and border agencies.

 Do Singaporean citizens need a visa waiver for New Zealand?

 Singaporeans do not need a visa to enter New Zealand for tourism and business purposes when their stay does not exceed 90 days; however, that does not mean they do not need travel documentation.
-When planning such a visit to New Zealand, it is mandatory to obtain the New Zealand eTa for Singapore citizens since October 1st, 2019.
+When planning a short visit to New Zealand, it is mandatory to obtain the New Zealand eTa for Singapore citizens.

 They might also be asked to pay for the International Visitor Conservation and Tourism Levy (IVL).
-It only has to be paid once and applies to the duration of the eTA validity.
+It only has to be paid once whilst the eTA remains valid.

-The eTA NZ from Singapore allows New Zealand authorities the possibility of screening visa-exempt travellers in advance in order to eliminate border and immigration risks as well as make border crossing a seamless process.
+The eTA NZ from Singapore allows New Zealand authorities to screen visa-exempt travellers in advance to eliminate border and immigration risks as well as make border crossing a seamless process.

 For longer visits or other travelling purposes, nationals of Singapore must check what conditions apply and obtain a visa to New Zealand before departure.